Econometric Inference on a Large Bayesian Game with Heterogeneous Beliefs: Introduction

+Recently, \cite{Aguirregabiria/Magesan:20:ReStud} studied the identification of dynamic game models where the beliefs are allowed not to be in equilibrium.
+They treated the beliefs as nuisance parameters and showed that when certain exclusion restrictions on the payoff functions are satisfied, there exist testable restrictions for testing the null hypothesis that the beliefs are in equilibrium.
+Furthermore, they provided conditions under which the payoffs and the beliefs are fully identified.
+There are two major differences between their and our settings.
+First, our setting focuses on a static game, while their games are dynamic.
+Second, unlike their setting, we consider a situation where the econometrician observes a single large game in which players form heterogeneous beliefs.
+In this situation, we cannot hope for consistently estimating the beliefs, even if we identify them using the joint distribution of observed variables from the entire game.

 This paper is organized as follows.
-The first section formally introduces a large Bayesian game, and discusses examples.
-Section 3 introduces a belief-free version of hindsight regrets.
-Section 4 turns to the assumptions for econometric inference, and derives testable implications.
-Section 5 proposes general inference methods and establishes their uniform asymptotic validity.
-Section 6 presents and discusses Monte Carlo simulation results.
+The next section introduces a large Bayesian game and a belief-free version of hindsight regrets.
+The section turns to econometric inference, deriving testable implications, and presents a general inference method and its uniform asymptotic validity.
 For simplicity of exposition, most of the results in the paper are obtained assuming a binary action space.
-Their extension to the case of a general finite action set is provided in the appendix.
+Their extension to the case of a general finite action set is provided in the Appendix.
+Section 3 presents a finite sample study of the inference using Monte Carlo simulations.
+In Section 4, we conclude.
+The Supplemental Note contains mathematical proofs and additional simulation results.

-A supplemental note to this paper is available.
-The note consists of three sections.
-The first section explains in detail how the belief-free hindsight regrets and general testable implications in the paper can be derived for various parametric specifications of payoffs in social interactions models.
-The second section offers a multivariate version of McDiarmid's inequality and its proof.
-The inequality is crucial for deriving a belief-free version of hindsight regret.
-The third section presents the full mathematical proofs of the results in the paper.